Mychel Thompson: Santa Cruz Warriors (2013–2015)

-During this season at Santa Cruz, Thompson played in the back court with Seth Curry.
-At the same time, their respective brothers Klay and Steph were playing together in the Golden State back court, Correspondingly, Mychel and Seth were dubbed the Splash Brothers of the D-League.
+During that season in Santa Cruz, Thompson played in the backcourt with Seth Curry.
+At the same time, their respective brothers Klay and Steph were a prominent tandem in Golden State.
+Mychel and Seth were thus dubbed the "Splash Brothers" of the D-League.

 On November 3, 2014, Thompson was reacquired by the Santa Cruz Warriors.
 On April 26, 2015, he won the D-League championship with the Warriors.

 Pallacanestro Varese (2015)

 On July 16, 2015, Thompson signed with Pallacanestro Varese of Italy.
 On December 22, he parted ways with Varese after appearing in nine league games and five FIBA Europe Cup games.

 Return to Santa Cruz (2016–2017)

 On February 27, 2016, Thompson was reacquired by Santa Cruz.
 That night, he made his season debut in a 133–124 loss to the Reno Bighorns, recording 16 points, one rebound and one assist in 23 minutes.

 On November 11, 2016, Thompson was reacquired by the Santa Cruz Warriors.

 Thompson retired from professional basketball in 2018.